What Is a 501(c)(7) Tax-Exempt Social Club?

 Social clubs are exempt from federal income tax if they are “organized for pleasure, recreation, and other nonprofitable purposes.”
 The key here is “nonprofitable.”
 These clubs are run for the benefit of their members and do not pursue a profit.
 That is what makes them nonprofit rather than commercial.

 Tax-exempt social clubs serve their members through access to social and recreational facilities, like clubhouses, golf courses, swimming pools, and tennis courts.
-The dues members of these clubs pay support all the activities and facilities.
-This arrangement allows individuals to band together for recreational and social opportunities without tax consequences.
+Members of these clubs pay dues to support the activities and facilities, although clubs may also charge additional usage fees and provide food services.

-The UBIT initially applied to charitable organizations when they engaged in businesses that were not related to their primary charitable purpose.
-In the case of a charitable organization, that income is only taxed when it goes beyond a certain percentage of support.
-However, in the case of the social club, all passive income such as dividends, rents, and investments can be taxed.
+In the case of a charitable organization, unrelated income from activities not related to the organization's primary purpose is only taxed when it goes beyond a certain percentage of support.
+However, in the case of the social club, all passive income such as dividends, rents, and investments can be taxed (unrelated business income tax or UBIT).
 So, proceeds from memberships are not taxed; income from unrelated business activities are taxed.

 These clubs, to qualify, must have a limited and defined membership such as those associated with: